danio86/ProClimbersFE/README.md

  - Redux-Thunk: Middleware for Redux, allows action creators to return a function instead of an action.
  - Redux-Devtools-Extension: Allows use of Redux DevTools for debugging Redux state.

+ - Since I do not have enough experience to compare different library options, the libraries were chosen based on the recommendations of the Code Institute staff and my internet research.

 ## Design

 - Color-Scheme
   <img src="src/assets/color-scheme.png" alt="Color Scheme">

 ### Media